TFTWPhoenix/MakeDEB/README.md

 # MakeDEB
 A command line utility to generate deb file folders!

+### Notice

+The .NET Core runtime is required for this program.

 ### How to

 Step 1: Get your executable ready!